 The partnership with the cafe was a "great addition," Morrow said.

 "It's very synergistic.
 We play off each other.
 It's designed to feel seamless," he said.

 Festivities for the anniversary weekend kick-off on Sept.
-9 from 10 a.m. to 2 p.m. include local watercolor artist Lynn Pratt, followed by the comedy show at 7 p.m. accompanied by a cash bar provided by The Perfect Wife Restaurant and Tavern.
-From 10 a.m. to 5 p.m. on Saturday, Sept.
-10, local vendors will set up shop around the store sampling products such as sausage, craft beer, cheese and sweets.
+9 from 10 a.m. to 2 p.m with local watercolor artist Lynn Pratt followed by the comedian show at 7 p.m. accompanied by a cash bar provided by The Perfect Wife Restaurant and Tavern.
+On Sept.
+10 from 10 a.m. to 5 p.m., local vendors will setup shop around the store sampling products such as sausage, craft beer, cheese and sweets.
 From 1 to 3 p.m.
 Wendy Walker will do a meet and greet and signing of her latest psychological mystery "All is Not Forgotten."
-From 5 to 6 p.m., Adam Centamore will speak on his book "Tasting Wine and Cheese" and offer samples.
-To finish off the day, author Richard Russo will speak on his newest work, "Everybody's Fool."
+From 5 to 6 p.m., Adam Centamore will speak on his book "Tasting wine and Cheese" and offer samples.
+To finish off the day, author Richard Russo will speak on his newest publication "Everybody's Fool."
 Sept.
-11 concludes the celebration with a children's festival of crafts, story telling, book trivia and more.
+11 concludes the celebration with a children's festival of crafts, story tellings, book trivia and more.

 For more information, visit northshire.com.

 Contact Makayla-Courtney McGeeney at 802-490-6471.